Tate-Hochschild Cohomology of Radical Square Zero Algebras: General theory for radical square zero algebras

-\end{cor} \pf If $Q$ has no oriented cycles, then for $p\gg0$, Hence the right hand side of the isomorphism (\ref{prop-isom}) vanishes.
-So $\HH^m_{\sg}(A, A)=0$. \epf \begin{rem} In general, for $m, p\in \Z_{>0}$, the map $D_{m, p}$ is not injective.
-We are interested in the case when $D_{m, p}$ is injective. \end{rem} \begin{defn} Let $c\in \Z_{\geq 0}$.
+\begin{cor} If the quiver $Q$ has no oriented cycles, then $\HH_{\sg}^m(A, A)=0$ for any $m\in\Z$. \end{cor} \pf If $Q$ has no oriented cycles, then for $p\gg0$, we have $k(Q_{m+p}//Q_{p+1})=0.$ Thus the right hand side of the isomorphism (\ref{prop-isom}) vanishes.
+This yields $\HH^m_{\sg}(A, A)=0$. \epf \begin{rem} In general, the map $D_{m, p}$ is not injective for $m, p\in\Z_{>0}$.
+In the following, we will study in which case $D_{m, p}$ is injective. \end{rem} \begin{defn} Let $c\in \Z_{\geq 0}$.
 A $c$-crown is a quiver with $c$-vertices cyclically labelled by the cyclic group of order $c$, and $c$ arrows $a_0, \cdots, a_{c-1}$ such that $s(a_i)=i$ and $t(a_i)=i+1$.
 For instance, a $1$-crown is a loop, and a $2$-crown is the two-way quiver. \end{defn} Now let us consider a finite and connected quiver $Q=(Q_0, Q_1, s, t)$ without sources or sinks (cf. e.g. \cite{Mich}), that is, for any vertex $e\in Q_0$, there exist arrows $p, q\in Q_1$ such that $s(p)=t(q)=e$.
 For instance, $c$-crowns and the following quivers have no sources or sinks.